keslavi/Angular6TestingExample/README.md

 * karma: tests built and run using karma
 * jest: test runner converted to jest, which has a superset language for jasmine.  usually, you won't notice.
   * note that jest checks on file changes and runs ONLY the appropriate test!

+# use the pull requests to view the code changes between karma and jest